Allegheny-Computer-Science-203-S2019/computer-science-203-spring-2019-practical-8-shafferz/writing/reflection.md

-# Reflection by Add Your Name Here
+# Reflection by Zac Shaffer

 ## Explain in detail the steps to take to compile and install the plugins